 Impact Example 1: Our efforts prevented a change in wastewater regulations that would have rendered nearly all Colorado campground wastewater systems to be out-of-compliance.
 Our actions, saved campgrounds from being required to perform cost prohibitive upgrades.

 Impact Example 2: An ARVC industry supplier prevented a change in a national electric regulation, saving every campground in the country $70 – $100 per campsite.

 CCLOA and ARVC have taking positions on many other issues that impact small businesses, tourism, and the campground and RV industries.

 CCLOA worked diligently and tenaciously during COVID-19 to inform the local commissioners and public health authorities about the nature of RVers and RV parks.
 We assisted in many counties that had delayed openings.

-Example: A local authority was concerned about the increased use of 911, so CCLOA survey its members and provided the statistics to that member.
+Example: A local authority was concerned about seeing increased use of 911 emergency calls if an RV park were built, so CCLOA surveyed its members and provided the statistics to that member.

 Marketing to campers.

-Examples: Member listing in the Camp Colorado Guide (only when dues are received by 10/1 of the prior year), plus member listing on CampColorado.com, and mentions on Camp Colorado’s social media pages.
+Examples: Member listing on CampColorado.com, and posts on Camp Colorado’s social media pages.

 Learn more about marketing by clicking here.

-ARVC also provides opportunities through GoCampingAmerica’s website and social media platforms.
-(Members, remember to log in through ARVC.org to maintain your park’s information and your own profile!)
+ARVC also provides marketing through GoCampingAmerica’s website and social media platforms.
+(Members, please remember to log in through ARVC.org to maintain your park’s information and your own profile!)